DROP-TABLE-CS407/Machine-Unlearning-x-Continual-Learning/README.md

 - ` --rum_memorization ` most : Determines if we want to use the most or least memorized samples for RUM. `a` means randomly selected samples.

 There are other arguments that can be passed to the scripts in `./negGem/args.py`, but we do not have to change them for now.
-Additionally, we can change the unlearning algorithm used, in line `274` of `negGemGradSalun.py` we can change the unlearning algorithm used.
-The default is `neggem`, but we also have access to `neggrad` where we can specify an alpha value.
-The default is `0.9` but we can change this to be whatever we want.
+Additionally, we have changed it so we can specify what unlearning algorithm to use which makes it very convenient.

 # 2.)
 Related Work